joye61/pic-smaller/README.md

 # Pic Smaller (图小小)

 **Pic Smaller** is a super easy-to-use online image compression tool.
-Its UI is intuitive and supports compression configuration.
-At the same time, because it is purely local compression without any server-side logic, it is completely safe.
+It's intuitive, mobile friendly, and supports compression configuration.
+At the same time, because of purely local compression without any server-side logic, it is completely safe.

 <br/>